benhosmer/Ben-s-Drush-Make/README.txt

 The commerce branch inlcudes the standard Drupal 7 core installation, along with the Drupal Commerce contributed module and the various dependencies needed for it.

+The uberdrupal branch contains a Drupal 7 Ubercart installation profile along with some other contributed modules.